-We will seek to better understand the capacity of community, policy and commercial institutions in Cameroon, Kenya, Jamaica and South Africa to adapt to syndemic hazards to diet and physical activity.
+We will seek to better understand the capacity of community, policy and commercial institutions in Cameroon, Kenya, Jamaica, Nigeria and South Africa to adapt to syndemic hazards to diet and physical activity.

 A comprehensive approach to NCD prevention requires collaboration across sectors that influence built and food environments.
 Many key actors are outside the health and healthcare sector, including agriculture, education, commercial food production and retail, trade, urban development, building and construction, transport and sports industries.

 In many low and middle income countries, urbanisation is often only partially regulated, with a large informal settlements and processes.
 There is also a large informal food sector.
 This is partly shaped by the formal food economy, but also has many elements beyond the formal food industry.

 Climate change and urbanisation are influencing the roles of different actors involved in the built and food environments.
 For instance, the commercial sector is playing a growing role in shaping these environments in a way that can support or undermine healthy diets and physical activity.
 This role can be amplified during climate-related emergencies.
 For instance, as part of corporate social responsibility activities in emergency responses, these companies may market unhealthy foods, sometimes in partnership with government.